amaan-19/fair-division-exercises/_site/index.md

   <div class="carousel-section">
     <div class="carousel-section-header">
       <h2>Divisible Resources</h2>
-      <p>Algorithms for resources that can be cut and divided continuously, like cake or land</p>
+      <h4>Algorithms for resources that can be cut and divided continuously, like cake or land</h4>
     </div>

     <div class="algorithm-carousel" id="divisible-carousel">